-- DON’T think that you can run 8 miles a week and all of the sudden run 13 on race day.
+- DON’T think that you can run 8 miles a week and all of the sudden run 13.1 on race day.
 It will not happen unless you are Hercules or Athena the Greek Warrior goddess.
+This is a process, mama.
+Start low and work your way up!
+Which leads me into point #2

 - DON’T start training without a plan and schedule in place.
-This ties in with point number one where you can just go out and start running.
-You have to have a plan in place and know where you’re headed.
-I’m a certified running coach and I have instantly downloadable half marathon training plans available here.
+This ties in with point number one where you can’t just go out and start running.
+You have to have a plan in place.
+I’ve got an eBook that takes you through each step and comes with a training plan here.
+Even though it says “Walker to Marathoner” it prepares you for a half marathon as well.

 - DON’T compare yourself to other runners.
 This is so hard, believe me, I promise I do understand the comparison game.
 Just don’t do it.
 You don’t know their life and they don’t know yours.
 The fact you’re out there and working towards a goal is awesome!
 There’s nothing to compare; you do you because I mean lets be real, you are pretty fantastic.

 - DO choose a local race if possible for your very first half.
 Reason for this is so that you can know the race route and train accordingly!
-My very first half marathon was a course that was full of hills.
-Had I not trained properly according to the race course, then it would have made for a very difficult race!
+Believe me, I know it's super cool to think about traveling to a race, but save those races for if you decide you want to do more than one half.

 Time to Run!